Theo Epstein: Honors and awards

-As a front office executive, Epstein is a three-time World Series Champion, winning twice with the Red Sox (2004 and 2007) and once with the Cubs (2016).

-In 2007, the United States Sports Academy named Epstein the recipient of its "Carl Maddox Sport Management Award."
+As a front office executive, Epstein is a three-time World Series champion, winning twice with the Red Sox (2004 and 2007) and once with the Cubs (2016).
+In 2007, the United States Sports Academy named Epstein the recipient of its "Carl Maddox Sport Management Award".

 In December 2008, Baseball America named Epstein its Baseball America Major League Executive of the Year.

-In March 2009, the book Theo-logy: How a Boy Wonder Led the Red Sox to the Promised Land is published.
+In March 2009, the book Theo-logy: How a Boy Wonder Led the Red Sox to the Promised Land was published.

 In September 2009, Epstein was named Sporting News Executive of the Decade.
 At the same time, the Red Sox were named Sporting News Team of the Decade.
 In December, Sports Illustrated named him MLB's Best General Manager of the Decade and number 3 on its list of the Top 10 GMs/Executives of the Decade (in all sports).

 In November 2016, Epstein was named the Sporting News Executive of the Year.
 Also in November, Epstein won the Esurance MLB Award for Best Executive.

 In March 2017, Epstein was announced as Yale's Class Day Speaker.
 Fortune Magazine also ranked Epstein #1 in their 2017 list of the "World's Greatest Leaders".

 In April 2017, Time Magazine named Epstein one of the world's 100 most influential people.